AUTHOR

 Why This Book

-As a Campus Health physician, Dr. Masere has sat with students during some of the most defining moments of their academic journey — before major exams, during transitions, and in periods of sustained burnout.
-Again and again, he saw that students were motivated and capable.
-What they lacked was a framework.
-This book provides that framework.
-It translates clinical science into clear, actionable steps students can use immediately.
+As a Campus Health physician, Dr. Masere has supported students through the most intense phases of their academic lives—from the anxiety of major exams and difficult life transitions to the heavy fog of sustained burnout.
+What he saw, time and again, was that these students were highly motivated and incredibly capable.
+What they lacked wasn't effort or intelligence; it was a framework.
+This book bridges that gap.
+It takes complex clinical science and translates it into clear, everyday tools that students can start using immediately.

 Credentials